Hamburger Cross Icon

 .components["$LUNAR_COMPONENT_ID"].owner string spec.owner of the matched Backstage Component (or default_owner fallback)

-.components["$LUNAR_COMPONENT_ID"].domain string metadata.annotations[<domain_annotation>] of the matched Component when domain_annotation is configured and the annotation is present; otherwise spec.domain, falling back to spec.system when neither is set
+.components["$LUNAR_COMPONENT_ID"].domain string metadata.annotations[<domain_annotation>] of the matched Component when domain_annotation is configured and the annotation is present; otherwise spec.domain, falling back to spec.system, then to the configured default_domain when none of those is set

 .components["$LUNAR_COMPONENT_ID"].tags[] array metadata.tags plus derived type-* / lifecycle-* tags, all with tag_prefix